zotonic/zotonic/doc/developer-guide/controllers.rst

   {example_url, [ "example" ], controller_example, []},

-When hitting ``/example``, the ``controller_example`` controller will be initialized and various callback functions on the controller will be called, according to the HTTP protocol flow.
+When hitting ``/example``, the ``controller_example`` controller will be initialized and callback functions on the controller will be called, according to the HTTP protocol flow.

 Controllers are pretty self-documenting, thanks to the names of the cowmachine callback functions.
-For instance, when you define a function ``resource_exists/1``, it will be called to decide whether or not the page should return a 404 page.
+For instance, when you define a function ``resource_exists/1``, it will be called to decide if the page should return a 404.

 The simplest controller to serve HTML::